MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/account-permissions-and-security-settings-in-sharepoint-server-2016.md

 - Grant EXECUTE on user-defined type where schema is dbo.

-#### SP_DATA_ACCESS database role
+#### SPDataAccess database role

-The **SP_DATA_ACCESS** role is the default role for database access and should be used for all object model level access to databases.
+The **SPDataAccess** role is the default role for database access and should be used for all object model level access to databases.
 Add the application pool account to this role during upgrade or new deployments.

 > [!NOTE]
-> The SP_DATA_ACCESS role replaced the db_owner role in SharePoint Server 2016.
+> The SPDataAccess role replaced the db_owner role in SharePoint Server 2016.

-The SP_DATA_ACCESS role will have the following permissions:
+The SPDataAccess role will have the following permissions:

 - Grant EXECUTE or SELECT on all SharePoint stored procedures and functions.